pepkit/pepspec/docs/pypiper/features.md

 ![](img/recovery.svg) **Dynamic recovery**

 If a job is interrupted (with SIGINT or SIGTERM), either from a user or by a cluster resource manager, pypiper will set a `dynamic recovery` flag.
 The next time the run is started, it will automatically pick up where it left off.
-This makes pypiper pipelines `automatically pre-emption ready`, so they can be immediately deployed on servers where jobs may be pre-emptied.
+This makes pypiper pipelines `automatically pre-emption ready`, so they can be immediately deployed on servers where jobs may be pre-empted.